 Robert Baker, chairman of the West Virginia Supreme Court Access to Justice Commission, addressed those who initially voted to fire Marple Nov.
 15 as "the gang of five," and said the odds are against them.
 He said the board knowingly violated the Open Meetings Act, even after receiving legal advice.

 Judy Hale, president of the West Virginia Federation of Teachers, said the state board had damaged their integrity over the way Marple was let go, but is encouraged by the promise of a thorough search for her replacement.

 State Board of Education President Wade Linger talks with board legal counsel Heather Deskins before the board entered a closed session on Thursday.
 Board members voted 6-2 to fire state Superintendent of Schools Jorea Marple, which reaffirmed an earlier vote.

+Chuck Heinlein, Marple's former second in command, will continue to serve as state superintendent for now.
 The public's sense of mistrust was palpable at Thursday's meeting.
 Those in attendance were outraged by the board's decision to twice move into closed session.

 Heather Deskins, the board's legal counsel, said an executive session does not legally have to be listed on the board's agenda.